Measure Impact - Maximize Impact

 Direct Cash Transfers

-Despite careful evidence review, fighting poverty remains complex and characterized by uncertainties.
-Our goal is not to eliminate risks—but to direct resources as rationally as possible and based on the best available evidence so that they are highly likely to make the greatest difference.
+Despite careful evidence review, the fight against poverty remains complex and characterized by uncertainty.
+Our goal is not to exclude risks - but to manage resources as rationally as possible and on the basis of the best available evidence in such a way that they are highly likely to make the biggest difference.

 Tree Illustration